Wojdak/premierleague-players-api/README.md

-# Football players API
+# Football Players API

-The API offers information on players, clubs, nationalities, and positions from the English Premier League.
-Hosted on an AWS EC2 instance as a Docker container, it uses AWS RDS for data storage.
+The API offers information on current players from the English Premier League.
+Deployed as an Azure Web App, it uses Azure SQL Database for data storage.

 ## Live Demo
 https://football-players.azurewebsites.net/